microsoft/TemplateStudio/README.md

 * Principle #7: Templates released in production will try to adhere to the design language used in the current release of Windows 10.
 * Principle #8: Code should follow [.NET Core coding style](https://github.com/dotnet/corefx/blob/master/Documentation/coding-guidelines/coding-style.md)

-## Roadmap

-Read what we [plan for next iteration](https://github.com/Microsoft/WindowsTemplateStudio/issues?q=is%3Aopen+is%3Aissue+milestone%3A0.5), and feel free to ask questions.

-Head to [Installing / Using the extension](docs/getting-started-extension.md) for install instructions for the extension.

 ## License

 This code is distributed under the terms and conditions of the [MIT license](license.md).